CSUSBIndependentStudy/centos/GIT-SUBMISSION.md

 ### Multiple computers

-If you want to interact with git from more than one machine, you need to make sure that the private and public key files are the same across all the computers.
+If you want to interact with git from more than one machine, you need to give your instructor the public key for each computer you plan to work from.
-The private and public key files are contained in the following files, respectively.
-Both of these files contain character data, so you can easily access and manipulate their contents.

-- ~/.ssh/id_rsa
-- ~/.ssh/id_rsa.pub

 If you use multiple computers to complete work in this course, remember to start a work session by pulling changes from the